 The green lawn in front of the museum is bordered with palm and well maintained.
 Mementoes are available for purchase in the gift shop in front of the museum.
 I have always found a visit to the museum a pleasant experience.

-The last in my list are the Kanheri caves, in northern part of Mumbai inside the Sanjay Gandhi National Park at Borivali.
+Kanheri caves are located in the northern part of Mumbai inside the Sanjay Gandhi National Park at Borivali.
 These caves, dating back from the first century BCE to the 10th century BC, were once Buddhist monasteries.
 While some of the caves are unadorned, inscriptions and sculptures carved from the basaltic rock cliffs are found inside some of the caves.

 These structures are a must see for all those with an interest in architecture and heritage monuments of the city.